-This gallery showcases my representations of Still Life.
+This gallery showcases The Sketchie Beast's representations of Still Life.
 Will there be fruits?
 Some vegetables?
 Flowers in a vase?
 Wine and cheese, anyone?
-Or perhaps those are a bit too prosaic for this Sketchie Beast.
-We'll see how this gallery develops.
-The images may be a bit less dynamic than my usual fair but, still, it's life.
+Or perhaps those are a bit too prosaic for this artist.
+See how this gallery develops.
+The images may be a bit less dynamic than her usual fair but, still, it's life.

-I often revisit war themes in my artworks.
+The artist often revisits war themes in her artworks.
 Like death and taxes, it's the one thing humanity can count on in this imperfect world.
 The abandoned boot and somber rose represent the loss and utter futility of war.
 It can also represent any battle; physical, spiritual or emotional.
-I incorporated several color adjustment layers for the dramatic palette for this, my first foray into still life.
+Several color adjustment layers were incorporated for the dramatic palette of this artist's first foray into still life.

 BLACK BOOT & BLOODY ROSE